jhpyle/docassemble/_docs/scalability.md

 1. Get an [Amazon Web Services] account.
 2. Go to [Amazon S3] and obtain an access key and a secret access key.
 Create a bucket.
+3. Go to [EC2 Container Service].
+4. Create a Task Definition called `docassemble-sql` using the JSON configuration below.
+4. Create a Task Definition called `docassemble-log` using the JSON configuration below.
+6. Create a Service called `sql-service` that uses the task definition `docassemble-sql`.
+Set the number of tasks to 1.
+Do not choose an Elastic Load Balancer.
+Deploy `app-service` on an [EC2] instance.
+Make note of the "Private IP" of the instance.
+6. Create a Service called `log-service` that uses the task definition `docassemble-log`.
+Set the number of tasks to 1.
+Do not choose an Elastic Load Balancer.
+Deploy `log-service` on an [EC2] instance.
+Make note of the "Private IP" of the instance.
+7. Create a Task Definition called `docassemble` using the JSON configuration below.
+Substitute the "Private IP" of the instance running `docassemble-sql` for `DBHOST`.
+Substitute the "Private IP" of the instance running `docassemble-log` for `LOGSERVER`.
+(Or, use [Amazon Route 53] to create a Private Hosted Zone for the VPC with CNAME entries mapping the "Private IP"s of the instances running `docassemble-sql` and `docassemble-log` to names.)
+Substitute your [Amazon S3] credentials.
+8. Create an Elastic Load Balancer in [EC2].
+9. Create a Service called `app-service` that uses the task definition `docassemble`.
+Set the number of tasks to 1 and use the Elastic Load Balancer you just created.
+10. Set up the security groups on the Elastic Load Balancer and the VPC so that the instances within the VPC can send any traffic among eachother, but that only HTTP (or HTTPS) is open to the outside world.
+11. Decide what URL you want users to use, and edit your DNS to add a CNAME pointing from that URL to the URL of the load balancer.
+12. Create a sufficient number of [EC2] instances so that the `docassemble-sql` and `docassemble` tasks both have room to run.

+Here is the task definition for `docassemble-sql`:

+{% highlight json %}
+{
+  "family": "docassemble-sql",
+  "containerDefinitions": [
+    {
+      "name": "docassemble",
+      "image": "jhpyle/docassemble-sql",
+      "cpu": 1,
+      "memory": 900,
+      "portMappings": [
+        {
+          "containerPort": 5432,
+          "hostPort": 5432
+        }
+      ],
+      "essential": true,
+      "environment": [
+        {
+          "name": "DBNAME",
+          "value": "docassemble"
+        },
+        {
+          "name": "DBUSER",
+          "value": "docassemble"
+        },
+        {
+          "name": "DBPASSWORD",
+          "value": "abc123"
+        }
+      ]
+    }
+  ]
+}
+{% endhighlight %}

+Here is the task definition for `docassemble-log`:

+{% highlight json %}
+{
+  "family": "docassemble-log",
+  "containerDefinitions": [
+    {
+      "name": "docassemble",
+      "image": "jhpyle/docassemble-log",
+      "cpu": 1,
+      "memory": 200,
+      "portMappings": [
+        {
+          "containerPort": 514,
+          "hostPort": 514
+        }
+      ],
+      "essential": true,
+    }
+  ]
+}
+{% endhighlight %}

+Here is the task definition for `docassemble`:

+{% highlight json %}
+{
+  "family": "docassemble-app",
+  "containerDefinitions": [
+    {
+      "name": "docassemble",
+      "image": "jhpyle/docassemble",
+      "memory": 900,
+      "cpu": 1,
+      "portMappings": [
+        {
+          "containerPort": 80,
+          "hostPort": 80
+        },
+        {
+          "containerPort": 443,
+          "hostPort": 443
+        },
+        {
+          "containerPort": 9001,
+          "hostPort": 9001
+        }
+      ],
+      "essential": true,
+      "environment": [
+        {
+          "name": "CONTAINERROLE",
+          "value": "webserver"
+        },
+        {
+          "name": "DBNAME",
+          "value": "docassemble"
+        },
+        {
+          "name": "DBUSER",
+          "value": "docassemble"
+        },
+        {
+          "name": "DBPASSWORD",
+          "value": "abc123"
+        },
+        {
+          "name": "DBHOST",
+          "value": "sql.docassemble.local"
+        },
+        {
+          "name": "S3ENABLE",
+          "value": "true"
+        },
+        {
+          "name": "S3ACCESSKEY",
+          "value": "FWIEJFIJIDGISEJFWOEF"
+        },
+        {
+          "name": "S3SECRETACCESSKEY",
+          "value": "RGERG34eeeg3agwetTR0+wewWAWEFererNRERERG"
+        },
+        {
+          "name": "S3BUCKET",
+          "value": "yourbucketname"
+        },
+        {
+          "name": "EC2",
+          "value": "true"
+        },
+        {
+          "name": "LOGSERVER",
+          "value": "log.docassemble.local"
+        }
+      ]
+    }
+  ]
+}
+{% endhighlight %}

+# Alternative method without using EC2 Container Service

+1. Get an [Amazon Web Services] account.
+2. Go to [Amazon S3] and obtain an access key and a secret access key.
+Create a bucket.
 3. Go to [Amazon EC2] and launch two [Amazon Linux] instances in the same [Virtual Private Cloud] (VPC).
 4. Edit your VPC so that "DNS Resolution" Yes and "DNS Hostnames" is